 Strength training for runners includes running-specific exercises designed to increase your speed and power while running.
 This type of running-specific strength training becomes particularly important when you are trying for a personal best time or when you have a course with a lot of hills.

 For weeks 5-8 of your 5K training, it is probably best to focus on running-specific resistance training movements.
 These will improve your body’s strength in general, but also increase your running power.
-Click here to learn the form for these exercises.

 Perform 4-15 reps depending on how difficult the exercises are for you.
 1-2 sets of each done twice per week is sufficient.